aquilesC/aquiles.me/content/leveraging the digital medium for better note taking.md

-The digital medium allows to create work flows very different from what [[The Luhmann method]] proposes, but without neglecting its teachings.
+The digital medium allows to create work flows very different from what [[Luhmann method]] proposes, but without neglecting its teachings.

 The original idea of the Zettelkasten was that notes should be *placed*, physically, in relation to one another.
 Links between notes neglect the idea of *placing*, and may be that mindlessly we create links to notes without seeing what is at the other end.